 Alabama looks to become symbolic 'right to life' state

-In a Feb.
-2, 2013 file photo, Montevallo attorney Matt Fridy and his wife, Kim, await election results, in Birmingham, Ala.
-State Rep. Matt Fridy is the sponsor of a proposal in the Republican-controlled Legislature would declare Alabama a "right to life" state by amending the state constitution.
+There's no sign of U.S. abortion law changing anytime soon, but Alabama wants to be ready if it ever does.
+A proposal in the Republican-controlled Legislature would declare Alabama a "right to life" state by amending the state constitution.

 Add your comments below